-All APHA interns work on the Get Ready campaign, but the Get Ready intern serves as a project manager for each semester’s work, which includes one major all-hands-on-deck project, such as a calendar or video.
+All APHA interns work on the Get Ready campaign, but the Get Ready intern serves as a project manager for each semester’s work, which may include one major all-hands-on-deck project, such as a calendar or video.
 The internship heavily features writing and creating material for Get Ready, helping to plan activities for Get Ready Day and the Clocks and Stocks program and organizing for APHA’s Annual Meeting and Expo.
 A Get Ready intern will have the opportunity to support APHA's and Get Ready’s social media tools, such as Twitter and YouTube.
-Work will also include writing blog posts and recording and editing podcasts for Get Ready.
+Work will also include writing blog posts, designing infographics and recording and editing podcasts for Get Ready.

-Interns may conduct research and analysis to develop factsheets, issue briefs and other educational resources on a variety of emergency preparedness and emerging infectious disease issue areas.
+Interns may conduct research and analysis to develop factsheets, shareable tools and other educational resources on a variety of emergency preparedness and emerging infectious disease issue areas.
 Other responsibilities may include attending relevant briefings and seminars.